spencerschrock/hs100/README.md

 # Attempted Reverse Engineering of Kasa

 A copy of the latest Kasa APK was downloaded from   [APKMirror](https://www.apkmirror.com) and decompiled using [DEX2Jar](https://github.com/pxb1988/dex2jar).
 The resulting file was examined using [JD-GUI](https://github.com/java-decompiler/jd-gui) and [Luyten](https://github.com/deathmarine/Luyten).
-The goal was to isolate and analyze the section of the app that handled to device configuration in order to determine the method used for information encoding.
+The goal was to isolate and analyze the section of the app that handled to device configuration in order to determine the encryption method.

-Naturally, the decompiled Java code was void of the original variable and function names.
-After spending a few days looking through functions and variables whose names were one character letters I had made next to no progress isolating any encoding function.
-I switched my focus to the network protocol.
+Naturally, the decompiled Java code was void of any of the original variable and function names.
+After spending a few days looking through functions and variables whose names were one character letters I had made next to no progress making sense of the application.
+In the interest of time, I switched my focus to the network protocol.

 # Reverse Engineering the Network Protocol

-## Known Plaintext Attack

 After capturing device setup traffic multiple times, I started to notice identical packets across different pcaps.
 This led me to try a known plaintext attack by varying the device alias passed during setup.
 The user is asked to pick a name for the plug, with a default value of "My Smart Plug".
 I captured another pcap of device setup traffic with the alias of "My Smart Slug" to test my hypothesis.

+## Known Plaintext Attack

  After painstackingly analyzing the TCP payload of the two captures, I was able to identify two packets with identical length and very similar structure.
+The differences between the two are highlighted in green and red below.

 "My Smart Plug" Capture